edamontology/edam-browser/paper.md

 ## Conclusion

-Labeling and indexing resources is of a paramount importance to improve visibility and adption by the targeted  community.
-We here presented the EDAM Browser which allows user to browse the ontology, and resource owner to  easily display the terms used to label the resource.
-We enumerated 7 major features and showed that state of the art web based ontology browser does not provide all of them while EDAM Browser does.
+We here presented the EDAM Browser, which allows users to browse this ontology, and resource owners to easily display the terms used to label the resource.
+We enumerated seven major features and showed that state of the art web based ontology browsers do not provide all of them while EDAM Browser does.
 Finally we described how it can be easily re-used in any third part website.

 # References